 Whether or not marijuana is legal for medical use in your area depends on state law where you live.
 The restriction on who qualifies for medical use programs also varies from state to state.
 Some states only approve the use of marijuana for patients with serious or life-threatening illnesses, while others have a broader list that includes more common conditions like anxiety, chronic pain, and insomnia.
 Common conditions that are treated with marijuana include autism, HIV/AIDS, Alzheimer’s disease, certain types of cancer, epilepsy, multiple sclerosis, Parkinson’s disease, arthritis, and glaucoma.
 There are even some studies that suggest marijuana may be helpful in treating opioid addiction.

 The most important thing you can do if you’re considering using marijuana for medicinal purposes is to talk to a doctor about how it may benefit you.
 No one knows your medical history better than your physician, and they’re likely to be informed about new developments and research into the effects that cannabis can have on your specific medical condition.
+You also need to consider the legal aspect of medical marijuana.
+Cannabis has been legalized to a certain degree in most states of the US.
+There are some states, such as Texas, that allow medical marijuana consumption only with a Texas cannabis card, which can be obtained online, so you should be aware of the rules in your state

 While medical marijuana isn’t a miracle cure and doesn’t work for everyone, evidence suggests that many patients have been helped by including cannabis as a part of their treatment plan.
 As access continues to expand in the United States and all over the world, we’re likely to learn even more about how marijuana can be used as a medicine, and which medical conditions it can be used to treat.
 If you’re on the fence about medicinal cannabis, take some time to do your own research, and then ask your doctor if marijuana is an option for you and if you have a health diagnosis that would qualify you under state law for a medical cannabis prescription.
 While we don’t know everything about cannabis and its medical applications yet, there’s little doubt that we’ll see more research and more investment in medical programs in the future.